 Self build housing

-The terms 'self build' and 'custom build' are used to describe situations where individuals or groups are involved in creating their own home.
+The terms 'self build' and 'custom build' are used when individuals or groups are involved in creating their own home.
 The amount of personal involvement will vary.
 For example, some self-builders physically build all or part of a home themselves.
-At the other end of the scale, a developer may find a site and then seek a number of self-build clients and build their homes to their specification under a contract.
+Or a developer may have a site and then find a number of self-build clients and build their homes to their specification under a contract.